rhgksrua/mvc_app/README.md

 }
 ```

-Variables `$hello` and `$foo` is available in the `home.php` template.
+Variables `$hello` and `$foo` are available in the `home.php` template.

 **
 #### Using Model class
 A PDO instance is loaded in to `Model.php` as `$db`.
 Refer to PHP PDO class for connecting and querying the database.

+Database configuration can be set in `App/config/config.php` or `.env.php`.

+`.env.php` holds sensitive data, such as passwords.

-In your controller, an instance of PDO is available as `$this->model`.
+In your model, an instance of PDO is available as `$this->dbh`.

 [PHP PDO link](http://php.net/manual/en/book.pdo.php)

 #### Config file

-Configuration file is in `/helper/config.php`.
+Configuration file is in `/App/config/config.php`.
 Curerntly stores username and password for MySql.

 ## TODO

-* Refactor app and router